facebook/docusaurus/docs/tutorial-setup.md

 title: Setting Up
 ---

-This tutorial is geared at first-time users who want detailed instructions on how to go from zero to a Docusaurus that is versioned.
+This tutorial is geared at first-time users who want detailed instructions on how to go from zero to a Docusaurus website that has versions.
 Let's start!

 <img alt="Docusaurus campfire" src="/img/undraw_docusaurus_mountain.svg" class="docImage"/>